An Open Letter

 Reality: Well, being sinners and all, we may try to be condescending.
 However, God finds ways to humble the exalted.
 When I was accepted to Duke for my doctorate, a dear church friend put me in my place better than anyone else.
 He probably didn't even realize it.
 All he said was, "Well, you always were good at school."

 It's true.
 I always was good at school.
 And, having spent a few extra years in college, now I can make people call me "Doctor."
 But there is a whole lot more to life than school.
-My friend, who dropped out of college, is one of the wisest and most faithful men I know.
-He has musical and artistic talents I can only wish I appreciated.
-He has raised faithful children and grown a successful business.
-He has been a leader in more than one church.
+My friend, who dropped out of college, was one of the wisest and most faithful men I know.
+He had musical and artistic talents I can only wish I appreciated.
+He raised faithful children and grew a successful business.
+He was a leader in more than one church.
 Because of our social traditions, his name doesn't get a special title; but because of the gifting of the Holy Spirit, his crown is covered with jewels.
-How can I get away with being condescending when all around me are churchgoers, friends, students, and colleagues like him?
-As a 'coach' in the undergraduate interim of my students' lives, I have the utmost respect for the head coaches, parental and pastoral, from whom these students will never graduate.
-Thanks for entrusting part of your precious task to us scholars!
+I have come to know people in disciple-making movements whose lives have yielded far more fruit than mine in far more humble circumstances.
+How can I get away with being condescending when all around me are churchgoers, friends, students, and colleagues like these?
+Moreover, we all follow the true Teacher who alone is to hold that title (Matt 23:8). ('Doctor' just means teacher, by the way.)
+So I tell my students that I'm just a TA for the actual Teacher, whose tests will matter a whole lot more than mine.
+And as just one TA or 'coach' in the undergraduate interim of my students' lives, I have the utmost respect for the other coaches, parental and pastoral, from whom these students will never graduate.

 This website is here to help keep you in the loop.
 Feel free to reciprocate.
 I am eager to receive calls and e-mails when you have concerns and suggestions about my students or classes.